 Best Kashmiri: VAHDAM Loose Leaf Kashmiri Kahwa Green Tea Chai

-In Kashmir, India, the chai known as Kashmiri Kahwa is green, and almonds join cinnamon in the cup for a brew that is lighter in tannins but also not typically served with milk.
-Culinary instructor Roop Soni said her niece who grew up in Kashmir offers her Kahwa to help aid with digestion after a particularly indulgent meal.
+In Kashmir, India, the chai known as Kashmiri Kahwa is green, and almonds join cinnamon in the cup for a brew that is not typically served with milk.
 Note: If you go looking for Kashmiri chai online, you are very likely to find pink “noon chai,” which is not Kashmiri Kahwa.
 This blend from Vahdam Teas brews a soothing, fragrant cup, spiced with cinnamon, cardamom, and almonds, made golden by the addition of saffron.
 It's available in a 3.5-ounce bag of loose tea.

 Best Floral: Kolkata Chai Co.
 DIY Chai Kit - Rose Masala Chai